COSIMA/cosima-recipes/docs/index.rst

 Happy cooking! 😉 🥙 🍱 🍲

+To get started you should first take the `Cooking Lessons 101`_ (that is, look at our Tutorials).
-To get started have a look at the tutorials_ and then browse through the available recipes_ to find something the better suits your 'taste' (i.e., your needs)!
+After you've gone through them and feel comfortable, browse through the available recipes_ to find something the better suits your 'taste' (i.e., your needs)!
 The  `COSIMA Cookbook tutorial`_ is perhaps the best place to start.

-.. _tutorials: tutorials.html
+.. _Cooking Lessons 101: tutorials
-.. _recipes: recipes.html
+.. _recipes: recipes
 .. _COSIMA Cookbook tutorial: https://cosima-recipes.readthedocs.io/en/latest/Tutorials/COSIMA_CookBook_Tutorial.html

 .. toctree::